How to supercharge your virtual networking at Disrupt 2020 – TechCrunch

 And now for a big “but wait there’s more” moment — startup founders who purchase a Disrupt Digital Startup Alley Package will be able to use the enhanced platform to create a company profile and landing page — promote your products and services, post your pitch deck, embed a marketing video and track leads.

 Even better news: CrunchMatch will go live weeks before Disrupt 2020 begins.
-Translation: more time to showcase your startup, connect and schedule 1:1 video meetings with potential customers, investors and other experts across the startup ecosystem.
+Translation: More time to showcase your startup, connect and schedule 1:1 video meetings with potential customers, investors and other experts across the startup ecosystem.
 Highlight your company’s products and services, recruit talent and strut your startup stuff to the world.

 Make the most of the opportunities waiting for you at Disrupt 2020.
 Buy a Digital PRO Pass or a Disrupt Digital Startup Alley Package, fire up CrunchMatch and get down to the business of connecting with the people who can move your business forward.